-Level 2 trail in the Natural Environment Zone running parallel to Attawandaron Road and generally inbetween Access Point #4 and to the northeast of Access Point #1.
-Following Chart 3 in the Guidelines, significant ecological features have been mapped in the areas of the proposed Level 2 trail (see Figure 4).
-Based on this review, there are no significant ecological features in the area of the proposed trail.
-In addition, this area is recommended for restoration and naturalization activities (see Figure 2, RO2 in Table 7 and NA5 in Table 9) Placement of a Level 2 trail would serve as the defining limit for the proposed naturalization east of the trail and would have the added benefit of improving accessibility in the ESA.
-This option is further discussed in Section 4.4.
+Extending the existing Level 3 trail from Access #4 and Access #5, and providing connectivity to the trails in the MVHF ESA (north), a new Level 3 trail is proposed in the Natural Environment Zone running parallel to Attawandaron Road, generally from Access Point #4 to the northeast of Access Point #1.
+Following Chart 3 in the Guidelines, no significant ecological features have been mapped in the area of the proposed Level 3 trail (see Figure 4).
+In addition, the existing mown lawn in this area is recommended for restoration and naturalization activities (see Figure 2, RO2 in Table 7 and NA5 in Table 9).
+Placement of a Level 3 trail would serve as the defining limit for the proposed naturalization east of the trail and would have the added benefit of improving accessibility in the ESA consistent with AODA requirements.